 The curriculum features a number of modules, each focusing on the life and work of one great agent of change, delving into that person's influences, motivations, choices, and the role of faith in their lives.
-The first module features civil rights leader, and now U.S. Congressman, John Lewis.
-Additional modules will highlight the lives of Malala Yousafzai, Daniel Barenboim, Wangari Maathai, Chico Mendes, Mohandas Gandhi, Ruth Messinger, Mario Gonzalez and Thich Nhat Hanh.
+The inaugural module features civil rights leader, and now U.S. Congressman, John Lewis.
+Additional modules highlight the lives of additional leaders with lasting impacts from across the world.